March 12, 2026 (3mo ago)

 const { url, key } = await response.json();

-// Step 2: Upload directly to storage (bypasses your server entirely)
+// Step 2: Upload directly to storage — your server never touches the bytes

 await fetch(url, {